 Screenshots aren’t the only important factor of a user manual.
 While screenshots are helpful by themselves, combining them with copy can provide a more detailed explanation than pictures alone.

 Maybe you want to highlight an alternative way of doing something or explain what certain features are.
 The goal of your copy is to be detailed, but not too lengthy.
 Remember that users want to find answers as quickly as possible.

 For example, if I wanted to explain the blur tool in Snagit, I would write something like this:

 “Our blur tool is useful for many situations.
 Maybe you want to blur out personal information from a screenshot, or use the tool to focus your users’ attention even more.
 With adjustable blurs, you can customize it to whatever situation you may need.”

 You’ve made it.
 You’ve taken your screenshots, edited them to look stunning, written your copy, and all you have left to do is put them all together.
 You aren’t going to want to send a folder with all the screenshots and expect your users to be able to piece them together.
 Remember, assume they know nothing about your product.
 Lucky for you, there are a few options to compile all of your material into a sleek user manual.

-To combine your images, select multiple images from the dock, right-click, and choose “Combine Images…”
+To combine your images into a template, select multiple images from the dock, right-click, and choose “Combine in Template…”